jonahjnewton/TDVault/Maya/MayaUSDOverrides/README.md

 ```

 ## Example
-An example of layers created with these functions can be found in [usd_overrides](https://github.com/jonahjnewton/TDVault/tree/main/Maya/MayaUSDOverrides/usd_overrides).
+An example of USD layers created with these functions (+ dependencies) can be found in [usd_overrides](https://github.com/jonahjnewton/TDVault/tree/main/Maya/MayaUSDOverrides/usd_overrides).

 * [`setTest01`](https://github.com/jonahjnewton/TDVault/tree/main/Maya/MayaUSDOverrides/setTest01.usda) has one reference to [`setPieceTest01`](https://github.com/jonahjnewton/TDVault/tree/main/Maya/MayaUSDOverrides/setPieceTest01.usda) (a cube) at `/setTest01/setPieceTest01_001`.
 This setPiece reference has some transformation data on it.
 ![SCR-20250418-opp](https://github.com/user-attachments/assets/98e283bb-6a92-4654-a442-4dd20d096f11)